ErikBjare/ErikBjare.github.io/_wiki/_personal-recommendation-engine-manifesto.md

 AI is, in a way, potentially a threat to us in some ways already today.
 (No wonder Mark Zuckerberg defends it.)

-I really want to stress the impact this has on people's life.
+I really want to stress the impact this has on peoples' lives.

 ### Personal Improvement